civicrm/civicrm-sysadmin-guide/docs/upgrade/wordpress.md

     ```

 !!! note "Restoring the CiviCRM settings file."
-    If you're upgrading from 4.6 or earlier you should restore the original `civicrm.settings.php` file from your backup into the `<wordpress_root>/wp-content/plugins/civicrm/` directory.
+    __Only for 4.6 and earlier__ : If you're upgrading from 4.6 or earlier you should restore the original `civicrm.settings.php` file from your backup into the `<wordpress_root>/wp-content/plugins/civicrm/` directory.
 For later versions, your `civicrm.settings.php` should be located in the uploads directory it is not necessary to restore this file, but you should check that it exists and has the correct settings.

 1. If you are using the `<wordpress_root>/<content-dir>/plugins/civicrm/civicrm/settings_location.php` file in your implementation, restore this file from your back-up.